cwfitzgerald/cs-127-python-project/corelib/README.md

 ## Components
  - `import corelib.add_dataset as ad` function for adding csv files to the database
  - `import corelib.database_interface as db` functions for accessing the database
- - `import corelib.iindex as iindex` function for doing iindex queries
+ - `import corelib.iindex as iindex` function for doing iindex queries (not search queries)
  - `import corelib.query_parser as parser` functions for lexing and parsing search queries
  - `import corelib.query_processor as processor` function for evaluating queries